Weavers | Weavings | Wool | Wool Buy | About Churro | Jewelry | Pottery | Clothing | Baskets | Pipes & Firestarters |HerbsWerk| Home

 Since 1999, we have been working with the Black Mesa Diné to conserve the land that nurtures them.
 We have demonstrated how a volunteer, grassroots organization can improve the lives and well-being of people through the work of their own hands.
 We have implemented ways to overcome the limited market access to which the Diné have historically been restricted and empower them to get their products to a wider market by fair trading from the source.

 Since 2002, we have held annual wool buys, and in 2003 launched a wool-processing microenterprise for handspun Diné yarn.
-We are cooperating with other indigenous and nonprofit organizations to develop the community-based marketing of Navajo-Churro wool and mohair.
+We are cooperating with other indigenous and nonprofit organizations to develop the community-based marketing of Navajo-Churro wool, and are collaborating with a nonprofit indigenous mini-mill in New Mexico to offer mill-spun weaving and warp yarns.
 We are also advocating for the development of renewable energy resources and the conservation and restoration of the aquifers that provide water to the entire region.

 Our work is grounded in the knowledge that human and environmental justice are inseparable.